Adult Community Education projects

 The key elements of a level 1 project are:

-- delivered by community-based organisations, in a community setting
+- delivered in a community-based setting

 - built from the existing list of Foundation Skills (FSK) training package units as a framework for activities that improve language literacy, numeracy and digital literacy capabilities